tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

     - Install and configure kubectl, AWS CLI, and eksctl for cluster
     - Run all Kubernetes commands from the EC2 instance (not from a local machine).

-        - Create an IAM Policy with required permissions to interact with the EKS service
+        - Create a custom IAM Policy (say EC2EKSPolicy ) to allow for the creation of the EKS Clusters from the EC2instance using eksctl:

         ```
         {